-Per IRS Topic No. 203 Reduced Refund:
+Per the IRS Topic No. 203 Reduced Refund webpage:

 The Department of Treasury's Bureau of the Fiscal Service (BFS) issues IRS tax refunds and Congress authorizes BFS to conduct the Treasury Offset Program (TOP).
 Through the TOP program, BFS may reduce your refund (overpayment) and offset it to pay:

 You can contact the agency with which you have a debt to determine if your debt was submitted for a tax refund offset.
 You may call BFS's TOP call center at the number below for an agency address and phone number.
 If your debt meets submission criteria for offset, BFS will reduce your refund as needed to pay off the debt you owe to the agency.
 Any portion of your remaining refund after offset is issued in a check or direct deposited as originally requested on the return.